Why We Ride

 The best fundraising tip is simply to be optimistic and excited.
 People will respond to your passion and energy.
 Most of the time, simply sending a couple of emails and possibly a few letters is all it takes!
 A sample fundraising letter is also available to download below.

 With enthusiasm and a careful plan, raising $400 or more can be easy.
 A simple plan will make it easier to acquire pledges.
-Here are some steps to help you begin:
+Click here to download the 2017 Revolution Fundraising Toolkit.

 1. Raising the Money is Not as Hard as it May Seem